Button-making Tips, Tricks and Trade Secrets

 Creating Artwork for Your Buttons (if you will be using your own design software)

-Since a button has only a limited amount of space, all the important elements of your design need to be the right size and in the right place on your finished button.
+Buttons only have a limited amount of space and you need to make certain that all the design elements are the right size and in the right place on your finished button.

-Here are the steps to take to ensure that happens.
+Here are the steps you need to take to take to ensure that happens.

 (If you use a Badge a Minit 2-1/4", click here to see how to design a template.
 If you use a standard 2-1/4" button, such as those made by our Model 225 button machine, click here to see a template).